Ala Kul Lake Itinerary

 Food and Drink

-Where to stay during Ala-Kul Lake trek
+Where to Stay during Ala-Kul Lake Trek

 If you don’t know where to stay during your trip you have two options.

-Staying in your own tent
+Staying in your own Tent

 Option one is to take your own camping gear and set up your tent wherever you want to.
 In Kyrgyzstan you can set up your tent on many spots (it’s totally up to you) and there is no exception for national parks also.

-Along the trail, there are marked campsites on the map, allowing you to choose the best spot to rest.
-These campsites offer some basic facilities, though I’m not entirely sure if there’s a fee (I believe there isn’t).
 The great thing is that if you have your own tent, you’re free to plan your days at your own pace without worrying about time constraints or reservations.

 Staying in Yurt Camp